ruchee/vimrc/vimfiles/bundle/vim-js-vue/README.md

 - [vim-svelte-plugin][9]

-    [Svelte][13] is a compilation web framework which shares a similar syntax to Vue.
+    [Svelte][13] is a compilation web framework that shares a similar syntax to Vue

 ## License

 This plugin is under [The Unlicense][8].
-Other than this, `lib/indent/*` files are extracted from vim runtime.
+Other than this, `lib/indent/*` files are extracted from vim runtime

 [1]: https://github.com/mxw/vim-jsx "mxw: vim-jsx"
 [2]: https://github.com/VundleVim/Vundle.vim